-The Foundation provides fiscal sponsorship services for the Oregon State Bar for the Oregon State Bar Diversity and Inclusion Department's recruiting and retention program titled Opportunities for Law in Oregon (OLIO), which began in 2013, and Marion County CourtCare for their drop-in child care program, which began in 2015 and ended in 2017.
-Under these agreements, the Foundation receives revenues and disburses grants as the Oregon State Bar.
+The Foundation provides fiscal sponsorship services for the Oregon State Bar for the Oregon State Bar Diversity and Inclusion Department's recruiting and retention program titled Opportunities for Law in Oregon (OLIO), which began in 2013.
+Under this agreement, the Foundation receives revenues and disburses grants to the Oregon State Bar.

-During 2018 and 2017, the amounts received for the OLIO program totaled \$49,123 and \$74,997, respectively, and the amount of grants awarded totaled \$44,640 and \$75,615, respectively.
+During 2019 and 2018, the amounts received for the OLIO program totaled \$55,885 (less \$372 of payment processing fees) and \$49,123, respectively, and the amount of grants awarded totaled \$58,169 and \$44,640, respectively.